Lois Ruth Hooker, better known as Lois Maxwell (14 February 1927 – 29 September 2007), was a Canadian actress.

 Tropes in her works:

 - Cast the Runner-Up: She auditioned for the role of Sylvia Trench in Dr. No, initially.
 Terence Young is infamously said to have told her "You smell of soap, not sex".
-She ended up playing Moneypenny, and for 14 appearances over 23 years at that, perfectly making up for it.
+She ended up playing Moneypenny, and for 14 appearances over 23 years at that, perfectly making up for it, while Sylvia Trench (Eunice Gayson) didn't appear in more than two films.

-- Not Even Bothering with the Accent: She was Canadian, and her performances as Moneypenny were transatlantic at best.
-It was also so good, it didn't detract from anything at all.
+- Ooh, Me Accent's Slipping: She was Canadian, so her accent as Moneypenny was mid-atlantic, like when Princess Leia spoke with Grand Moff Tarkin in A New Hope.
+Her performance was also so good, it didn't detract from anything at all.

 - Sassy Secretary: Moneypenny is a very strong contender for the most iconic example of the trope.